Translate

 Abstract

-Drawing from a career in maintaining electrical, testing, and building systems, the article proposes a simple life model based on five elements: signals, time, capital, health, and system stability.
+Drawing from a career in maintaining electrical, testing, and building systems, I developed a model based on five elements: signals, time, capital, health, and stability.
+The framework suggests that long-term certainty in life arises when meaningful signals are sustained and amplified through sufficient time, preventing failures from accumulating and allowing stability to emerge naturally.

 Systems Thinking from Practical Experience